davidbonnet/astring/README.md

 # Astring

-A tiny and fast [ESTree](https://github.com/estree/estree) formatted AST to JavaScript code generator.
+A tiny and fast JavaScript code generator from an [ESTree](https://github.com/estree/estree) formatted AST.

 Key features: